marcelscruz/dev-resources/CONTRIBUTING.md

 ---

 > ❗️ The `README.md` file and the `/db` folder are auto-generated, so please **_do not_** edit them.
-> Changes related to resources should happen within the `/resources` folder..
+> Changes related to resources should happen within the `/resources` folder.

 ---